 University-Industry Partners Program

 GUIRR welcomes new members via the University-Industry Partners program.
-Click here to download an informational brochure on the University-Industry Partners program.
+Download an informative brochure on the University-Industry Partners Program.
 Additional information on the University-Industry partners Program can be found below.

 What GUIRR Makes Possible